arionbanki/Arion-ClaimsSignup-SampleClient/README.md

 Does a base check of most internal endpoints.
 A good way to see if the user is authenticated and has the proper user permissions

 ### 1. api/v1/claimants
 Creates an agreement between the third party provider (TPP) and the claimant.
-Uses the contractId returned from /files.

 ### 2. api/v1/claimants/{claimantId}/status
 Gets the status of the created agreement.